-- 1. Development of new housing, acquisition/rehabilitation of existing housing, conversion of non-housing structures to provide affordable housing, permanent supportive housing, or transitional housing, for Extremely Low- and Very Low-Income individuals, families, and persons with special needs.\ At least 50% of the Housing Development allocation will be targeted to projects providing permanent supportive housing units for special needs populations.
-Priority will be given to projects that meet the following criteria: - Incorporate supportive housing services\\; - Transit-oriented development; - Support the San Mateo County's Continuum of Care's Strategic Plan on Homelessness; - Contain units for larger families (2-and 3-bedroom). - 2.
+- Development of new housing, acquisition/rehabilitation of existing housing, conversion of nonhousing structures to provide affordable housing, permanent supportive housing, or transitional housing, for Extremely Low- and Very Low-Income individuals, families, and persons with special needs.\ At least 50% of the Housing Development allocation will be targeted to projects providing permanent supportive housing units for special needs populations.
+Priority will be given to projects that meet the following criteria: - incorporate supportive housing services\\; - transit-oriented development; - support the County's Continuum of Care's Strategic Plan on Homelessness; - and contain units for larger families (2-and 3-bedroom) and those with the greatest need (see Note below). - 2.
 Housing repair and modification programs operated by nonprofit agencies that provide cost-effective improvements focusing on health & safety, housing quality standards, and/or access modifications. - 3.
-Rehabilitation of rent-restricted, existing multi-family affordable housing.

-B. Public Services Programs (including Shelter Operations & Fair Housing Enforcement)

-- 1. Operational support for emergency shelters and transitional facilities serving individuals and families. - 2.
+Rehabilitation of rent-restricted, existing multi-family affordable housing. - B. Public Services Programs (including Shelter Operations & Fair Housing Enforcement) - 1.
+Operational support for emergency shelters and transitional facilities serving individuals and families. - 2.
 Support for rapid re-housing activities, including rental assistance and supportive services, to assist individuals or families who are homeless to move as quickly as possible into permanent housing. - 3.
 Operational support for agencies that provide safety net services. - 4.
 Supportive services aimed at keeping people in their homes, including financial literacy programs, tenant-landlord mediation, and fair housing services.